dmcneary/friend-finder/README.md

 # Friend Finder

-### A personality matching app featuring MySQL, express, and node
+### A personality matching app featuring jQuery and Node.js

 Friend Finder collects users, their pictures, and scores based on a survey.
 The scores are compared and the surveyee is given a closest match from the collection of users.